backstage/backstage/docs/backend-system/core-services/url-reader.md

 ### Caching

 All of the methods above support an ETag based caching.
-If the method is called without an `etag`, the response contains an ETag of the resource (should ideally forward the ETag returned by the provider).
+If the method is called without an ETag, the response contains the ETag of the resource (should ideally forward the ETag returned by the provider).
 If the method is called with an `etag`, it first compares the ETag and returns a `NotModifiedError` in case the resource has not been modified.
 This approach is very similar to the actual